-LASC-Thought Language and Culture; United States and Its Role in the World; Diversity Across the Curriculum; Writing Across the Curriculum Prerequisites: HI 111 or HI 112, EN 101, EN 102, or EN 250 Explores the history of ideas in the United States, including major intellectual movements, thinkers, and texts.
-Crosslisted with Women's Studies.
-Offered every 3 years.
-3 credits.
+LASC-Thought Language and Culture; United States and Its Role in the World; Diversity Across the Curriculum; Writing Across the Curriculum

+Prerequisites: HI 111 or HI 112, EN 101, EN 102, or EN 250

+Explores the history of ideas in the United States, including major intellectual movements, thinkers, and texts.
+Cross-listed with Women's Studies.